-- CodePath the directory in which the disassembly pages are written (default: asm) - FontImagePath the directory in which font images (created by the #FONT macro) are placed (default: images/font) - FontPath the directory in which font files specified by the Font parameter in the [Game] section are placed (default: .) - JavaScriptPath the directory in which JavaScript files specified by the JavaScript parameter in the [Game] section and [Page:] sections are placed (default: .) - ScreenshotImagePath the directory in which screenshot images (created by the #SCR macro) are placed (default: images/scr) - StyleSheetPath the directory in which CSS files specified by the StyleSheet parameter in the [Game] section are placed (default: .)

-• UDGImagePath - the directory in which UDG images (created by the #UDG or #UDGARRAY macro) are placed (default: images/udgs)
+- CodePath the directory in which the disassembly pages are written (default: asm) - FontImagePath the directory in which font images (created by the #FONT macro) are placed (default: {ImagePath}/font) - FontPath the directory in which font files specified by the Font parameter in the [Game] section are placed (default: .) - ImagePath the base directory in which images are placed (default: images) - JavaScriptPath the directory in which JavaScript files specified by the JavaScript parameter in the [Game] section and [Page:] sections are placed (default: .) - ScreenshotImagePath the directory in which screenshot images (created by the #SCR macro) are placed (default: {ImagePath}/scr) - StyleSheetPath the directory in which CSS files specified by the StyleSheet parameter in the [Game] section are placed (default: .) - UDGImagePath the directory in which UDG images (created by the #UDG or #UDGARRAY macro) are placed (default: {ImagePath}/udgs)